ALLERGY AND ASTHMA COMMONLY ASKED QUESTIONS

 Allergy is a harmful condition.
 Allergic individuals are sensitive to substances, which are not harmful to the majority of people.
 It is almost the opposite of Immunity, which is a protective resistance usually to harmful substances such as viruses, bacteria, and cancer cells.
 Allergy is a genetically inherited problem, not a contagious disease.
 Allergies affect as many as 40 to 50 million people in the US.
 Allergy is the sixth leading cause of chronic diseases in the United States.
 Approximately 36 million people in the US have seasonal allergic rhinitis (hay fever), and 16.7 million office visits to healthcare providers yearly are because of allergic rhinitis.

-Allergy is an adverse reaction to certain foods, dust, dust mites, molds and mildew, pollens, other parts of plants, pets, cosmetics, metals, chemicals, and medications.
+Asthma is an adverse reaction to certain foods, dust, dust mites, molds and mildew, pollens, other parts of plants, pets, cosmetics, metals, chemicals, and medications.
 The immune system overreacts producing inflammation, irritation, and even life-threatening respiratory distress.
 Over 20% of Americans suffer from these genetic diseases, which are very disruptive to the patient and the family.
 The allergic reaction can affect the nose and sinuses causing frequent respiratory infections and sinus diseases; the lungs causing asthma; the skin causing eczema and hives; or more serious symptoms called anaphylaxis (allergic shock).

 The symptoms of allergy and asthma include itchy, swollen and watery eyes; runny, stuffy, and itchy nose; coughing, shortness of breath, wheezing, and tightness in the chest.
 Many people respond to allergic disease in less obvious ways and may not realize that allergies are the cause of chronic cough, frequent respiratory and ear infections, sinus symptoms, sinus headaches, migraines, dizziness, loss of smell and taste, hearing loss, hives, eczema, other skin rashes, sores in the mouth and tongue, diarrhea, nausea & vomiting.
 Allergy to medications and insects can be severe at times.